Last updated on September 27th, 2023 at 02:55 pm

 North America is starting to see a growing need for oil pipelines.
 The Keystone XL project, which will transport oil sands from Canada and the northern United States down to the Gulf Coast to refineries, is a $5.3 billion project that is expected to transport hundreds of thousands of barrels of oil each day.

-As more pipeline projects are started, the demand for effective equipment that makes the pipeline process more efficient and effective becomes detrimental.
-Any effective pipeline project requires the use of immersion heaters, such as circulation or inline heaters and flanged heaters.
+In the pipeline, the heaters are used to change oil viscosity and thus, allow the oil to flow more freely and rapidly through the pipeline to its destination.
+Immersion heaters can be installed in three different ways.
 Circulation heaters incorporate the use of immersion heaters in multiple applications, using a pump that pushes the liquid, which is oil in this instance, through the pipe circuit that is heated.
 These heaters come in various wattage densities, with that wattage design being influenced by the particular liquid that is being heated by the device.
 The flow rate impacts the wattage that is required to heat the oil.
 Entering through an inlet, the oil will be heated as it flows within the chamber then exits the nozzle or outlet where it then circulates throughout the piping.

 An over-the-side installation is used in instances where the immersion heaters cannot be installed readily through the side.
 Placed through the top of the device where the heater should be installed, the heated segment of the unit is either placed on the bottom of the device or on the side.
 This enables an even distribution of the liquid because the circulation occurs naturally.

 Hairpin tubular elements, which are bent, are then welded into a flange create the flange heater.
 These heaters are given wiring boxes, which contain the electrical connections.
 The flanged heater is attached by being bolted onto a matching flange, which has been welded onto a tank wall or nozzle.